As popularity of golf wanes, fund managers bet on cycling

-NEW YORK (Reuters) - Forget tee time.
+NEW YORK, Feb 13 (Reuters) - Forget tee time.
 These days, you’re more likely to hear business deals discussed over the handlebars of a high-end bicycle than on the fairway, and fund managers are catching on.

 For Taiwan-based Merida Industry Co Ltd, which makes the Specialized line, fund ownership jumped 11 percent in the quarter, while for Dorel Industries Inc, the Canadian conglomerate behind Cannondale, it grew 6 percent.